Ask Experts Questions for FREE Help!

 The thing is I can't get it out.
 I'm worried for its health and life.
 The poor thing doesn't move around much at all and looks like it wants to just give up and die.
 It is alert though.

-If it is a female that is pregnat it isn't a good place to have them under there.
+If it is a female that is pregnant it isn't a good place to have them under there.
 The dirt under the house is like black sand.
 It floats around everywhere.
 When I went under I got it up my nose and in my mouth which made me cough.
 I was VERY dirty when I came out that I needed a shower.

 I need some ideas to get this cat out.
 If I can't get it out by myself I will ring our local RSPCA to come and rescue it.
 But I am scared they will take it away and it won't get a new home.
 Then it would be put down.
-When I would rather keep it (much against my mum. but my dad would like it).
+When I would rather keep it (much against my mum.
+But my dad would like it).

 Help?